Following Franz Kafka in Prague: the places he lived and worked

 Franz Kafka house 3

 This is the place where Franz Kafka lived between 1915 and 1917.
-He claimed that he had difficulties writing in this period of his life.
+He claimed that he had difficulties writing during this period of his life.
 However, for a literary genius like him, this didn’t mean that he wasn’t productive at all.
 His apartment was on the last floor of the building.
 You can find it at the beginning of Dlouhá Street at No. 16.

 When Albert met Franz